Kochi: Civic administration

 The city is governed by the Kochi Corporation, headed by a mayor.
 For administrative purposes, the city is divided into 74 wards, from which the members of the corporation council are elected for five years.
 Earlier; Fort Kochi, Mattancherry and Ernakulam were the three Municipalities in Cochin area, which was later merged to form the Cochin Corporation.
 The corporation has its headquarters in Ernakulam, and zonal offices at Fort Kochi, Mattancherry, Palluruthy, Edappally and Pachalam.
 The general administration of the city is handled by the Personnel Department and the Council Standing committee Section.
 Other departments include that of town planning, health, engineering, revenue and accounts.
 The corporation is also responsible for waste disposal and sewage management.
 The city produces more than 600 tons of waste per day and a large portion of waste is decomposed at Brahmapuram Solid Waste plant into organic manure.
 The supply of potable water, sourced from the Periyar River is handled by Kerala Water Authority with support of Water works department of Kochi Corporation.
 Electricity is provided by the Kerala State Electricity Board.

 The GCDA and GIDA are the government agencies initiating and monitoring the development of Greater Cochin area, mainly in developing infrastructure facilities for the city.

+The Council of the Kochi Municipal Corporation is the city’s legislative body comprising elected councillors from each ward.
+Chosen through elections every five years, it is headed by the Mayor, assisted by the Deputy Mayor, and is responsible for local governance, policy decisions, and civic administration.
+The Secretary is the chief administrative officer of the Kochi Municipal Corporation, handling administration and execution of council decisions.